T-Mobile Cell Phone Plans Review

 How good is T-Mobile performance?

 T-Mobile doesn’t lead the pack for coverage in rural areas, but overall it gets good ratings in coverage reviews.
-And it’s pretty much neck and neck with Verizon for 4G speed.

 Turns out, T-Mobile has some pretty great rankings for coverage—we’d say it comes third, just behind AT&T.1, 2 If you want to be sure your area is covered, check out T-Mobile’s interactive coverage map.

-T-Mobile customer service—what’s the deal?
+T-Mobile customer service: What’s the deal?

 The wireless industry as a whole has issues with customer service, but T-Mobile is trying to change that.

 Talk to a T-Mobile customer, and you’ll probably hear a mix of stories about customer service, both good and bad.